francismontalbo/swatdcnn/README.md

 Once installed, you may either train the models individually with the `.ipynb` notebooks found in `swatdcnn/models/` or make use of the pre-trained weights on the give link.

-**Pre-trained weights required by the SWAT-DCNN
+**Pre-trained weights required by the SWAT-DCNN @Pre-trained_Weights

 **T-DCNN Weights Link